tailscale/security-policies/incident-response-process/index.md

 * Ensuring handoff between team members, for example, at the end of a work day.
 * Escalating to leadership if responses are insufficient.

-In addition to remediating the incident, Tailscale employees should also seek to put into place any corrective actions possible to lessen the impact of an incident.
+In addition to remediating the incident, Tailscale employees must also seek to put into place any corrective actions possible to lessen the impact of an incident.

 If an incident affects customers, including their data or their ability to use Tailscale, Tailscale may choose to proactively communicate the issue publicly.

-### Incident recovery
+#### Incident recovery

-If data or processes were disrupted by the incident, then the [BCP/DR policy](/security-policies/bcp-dr/) should be followed to remediate the issue.
+If data or processes were disrupted by the incident, then the [BCP/DR policy](/security-policies/bcp-dr/) must be followed to remediate the issue.

 Once an incident is mitigated or otherwise closed, it is the Incident Commander’s responsibility to ensure that